Use our Bosnia and Herzegovina travel guide for first timers for ideas and context. Our trip to Bosnia made it one of our favorite destinations.

 In the Bosnian National Assembly, ethnic tensions boiled over in a clash of attitudes favoring independence vs. remaining in the Yugoslav federation.
 Bosnian Serbs favored the federation, and independence was desired by Bosniaks and Bosnian Croats.
 This led to the Bosnian war in the early 1990s.

-Today, Sarajevo is often referred to as the “Jerusalem of Europe.”
+Today, the capital city of Sarajevo is often referred to as the “Jerusalem of Europe.”
 We found its multi-cultural atmosphere the most unique in all the capitals we have visited.
 Over the centuries, its status as a religious and political crossroads for conflict has been proven time and time again.

 3. Bosnia and Herzegovina may require more cash than you anticipated.
 Here’s why: